TayyabSaif21/EGInterviewAPI/README.md

 !!!
 Note : I have included a demonstration video as well to showcase my work. !!!
 Firstly, to show it works, and second, in the case where you are unable to run the project.
+There is a .zip folder in the root of this repo called 'Video Demonstration.zip' .
+There is an mp4 file in it which is the video demo of this API application's frontend.

 ---